larskuhtz/ChainwebSimulations/Configurations.md

 \end{document}
 ```

-The automaton for $\lang{\Graph}$ is the intersection of of all those
-automata.
+Note that each conjunctive component is itself deterministic.

+> (Alternatively, we could define the language temporal logic formula, or
+> algebraically, e.g. through as a submonoid of the trace monoid implied by the
+> dependency relation on chains.)

+*Theorem*: The language is non-empty.

+*Proof*: Let $\{c_0, \dots, c_{n-1}\} = \Chains$, then the word
+$(c_0\dots c_{n-1})^\omega$ is accepted by the alternating Büchi automaton
+for $\lang{\Graph}$.

+TODO:
+*   Is above automaton minimal?
+*   what is the minimal BDFA?
+*   What is the minimal BNFA?
+*   Is the language starfree?
+*   characterize the language via its safety and liveness properties.

-An interesting property of this automaton is that any state could be used as
+*Theorem*: In this automaton any of the accepting states could be used as
 singleton Büchi acceptance condition while still accepting the same language.
-(TODO: provide a proof.)

-(Alternatively, we could define the language temporal logic formula, or
-algebraically, e.g. through as a submonoid of the trace monoid implied by the
-dependency relation on chains.)
+In
+other words each accepting run visits each accepting state infinitely often.

-Theorem: the $\lang{\Graph}$ is exactly the language produced
+*Theorem*: The $\lang{\Graph}$ is exactly the language produced by the
-by the configuration transition system.
-(TODO, define that language via
+configuration transition system.
+(TODO, define that language via a Moore
-a Moore automaton over the configuration transition system.)
+automaton over the configuration transition system.)

-Theorem: The states of the automaton are exactly the configurations, i.e.
+*Theorem*: The states of the automaton are exactly the configurations, i.e. they
-they encode the height difference between chains.
+encode the height difference between chains.

+TODO:
+*   Consider quotient languages for interesting properties, like number
+    of mineable chains, set of mineable chains, and possibly other properties.

-> What would be the minimal automaton that perserves the number of
+> What would be the minimal automaton that preserves the number of
-> minable chains for each state?
+> mineable chains for each state?
 There are transitions that do not change
-> the number of minable chains.
+> the number of mineable chains.
 How can we characterize those?

 ## Remarks

-Note that the definition of a configuration and the minining function does not
+Note that the definition of a configuration and the mining function does not
 depend on the graph.

-Only the definition of minability is constrained by the chain graph $\Graph$.
+Only the definition of mineability is constrained by the chain graph $\Graph$.

 It is a non-trivial problem to determine or count the reachable
 configurations for a given Graph.
 Another interesting question is what connected graph would maximize the
 number of configurations.

-We are praticularly intrested in graphs that maximize the (out-)degree
+We are particularly interested in graphs that maximize the (out-)degree
 of the configuration transition graph, because that determines
 how many chains are mineable in concurrently.